 While most people associate Kilimanjaro with climbing to the summit, there’s another fantastic way to experience the mountain – through a guided day hike!
 This is a perfect option for those who may not have the time, fitness, or desire to trek to the top but still want to enjoy the beauty of the mountain.

-Alternatively, you can drive up to Shira Plateau and begin your hike from there, enjoying breathtaking views along the way.
+Alternatively, you can drive up to Shira Plateau and begin your hike from there, enjoying breathtaking views.

 Here are some popular day hike destinations through the forest: